thecodingmachine/graphqlite/docs/other_frameworks.md

 ## Requirements

-In order to bbotstrap GraphQLite, you will need:
+In order to bootstrap GraphQLite, you will need:

 - A PSR-11 compatible container
 - A PSR-16 cache